QinqinAndMacaulayCat/ml_project/docs/report.md

 - Credit Ratings: One-hot encoded variables for ratings from AAA to D (rating_A, rating_AA, ..., rating_D).
 The ratings are weighted averages ratings from WRDS Bond Returns database rather than S&P, Moody's, or Fitch alone.
 - Rating Change Indicators: Binary variables indicating whether there was an upgrade or downgrade in the bond's credit rating in the past month (upgrade, downgrade).

-Here, we used lagged values of features except time to maturity and coupon rate to avoid look-ahead bias.
+Here, we used lagged values of features except time to maturity and coupon rate to avoid data leakage.

 | Variable       | Count     | Mean   | Std    | Min    | 25%    | 50%    | 75%    | Max    |